Rukhsana Parveen

 Rukhsana Parveen (born 5 May 1992) also spelled Rukhsana Perveen is a female boxer from Pakistan.
-In 2016, she along with two other team mates became the first women boxers from Pakistan to compete in an international competition when they participated at the South Asian Games in Guwahati, India.
+In 2016, she along with two other teammates became the first women boxers from Pakistan to compete in an international competition when they participated at the South Asian Games in Guwahati, India.
 She was also included in the first ever team sent to the Asian Games.

 Career

 Parveen has stated that she was inspired to take up boxing after watching the biographical movie of the Indian boxer, Mary Kom.
-She took up the sport in 2015 and had been coached by Nauman Karim for only eight months before she was selected to participated in the 2016 South Asian Games held in Guwahati, India.
+She took up the sport in 2015 and had been coached by Nauman Karim for only eight months before she was selected to participate in the 2016 South Asian Games held in Guwahati, India.

 National

 Representing Punjab, Parveen won gold in the light weight category at the First National Women Boxing Championship held in Lahore in 2018.

 International

 South Asian Games

 Parveen was being coached by Shehnaz Kamal when she along with Khoushleem Bano and Sofia Javed were scouted by the Pakistan Boxing Federation and included into the team to compete at the 2016 South Asian Games held in Guwahati, India.
 Parveen reached the semi-finals in the 60 kg category and earned a bronze medal.
 With this medal, she became the second Pakistani woman (after Sofia Javed) to win an international medal in boxing.
 At the 2019 South Asian Games in Kathmandu, Nepal, Parveen repeated her performance by claiming another bronze but this time in the 64 kg category.